-The objective in developing the Effluent Management Guidelines for Aqueous Wool Scouring and Carbonising in Australia (hereafter referred to as 'the Guidelines') is to ensure a nationally consistent approach to effluent management for the wool scouring industry throughout Australia.
+The objective in developing the Effluent Management Guidelines for Tanning and Related Industries in Australia is to ensure a nationally consistent approach to effluent management for the tanning industry throughout Australia.

-The Guidelines can serve as a basis for sustainable resource development extension programs and for negotiations between regulatory authorities, local government and the industry, on conditions for managing, monitoring and reporting for effluent management that should apply at the regional level.
-They are sufficiently flexible to serve as a framework for developing both codes of practice, and general industry agreements, as well as the range of legislative controls around Australia.
-It is not practicable to produce guidelines which will be immediately applicable to licensing in all jurisdictions without adaptation to and discussion of local needs and conditions.
-These Guidelines would be one of a number of documents that may need to be used for the overall environmental management of a particular wool scour, since they deal with effluents, and associated solid components including sludge, not total site management.
+The Guidelines can serve as a basis for sustainable resource development extension programs and for negotiations between regulatory authorities, local government and the industry on conditions for the managing, monitoring and reporting for effluent management that should apply at the regional level.
+They are sufficiently flexible to allow adaptation to codes of practice, and general industry agreements, as well as the range of legislative controls that apply around Australia.
+It is not practicable to produce guidelines which will be immediately applicable to licensing in all jurisdictions without adaptation to, and discussion of, local needs and conditions.

+These Guidelines would be one of a number of documents that may need to be used for the overall environmental management of a particular tannery, since they deal with effluents, and associated solid components including sludge, not total site management.